GEOLYTIX/xyz/readme.md

 Query parameter:
 * dbs: The name of the Postgres database connection as defined in the environment settings.
 * table: The table name.
 * geom_3857: The name of the geometry field in the data table.
 SRID must be EPSG:3857.
+Defaults to 'geom_3857'.
 * qID: The ID field which is required to select locations from layer.
 Defaults to null.
 * properties: Comma seperated list of field names which are available to the leaflet.vectorGrid plugin for styling.
 Defaults to empty.
 * layer: The name of the layer.